Netcracker/qubership-integration-catalog-library/README.md

 ## Contribution

 For the details on contribution, see [Contribution Guide](CONTRIBUTING.md).
+For details on reporting of security issues see [Security Reporting Process](SECURITY.md).

 The library uses [Checkstyle](https://checkstyle.org/) via [Maven Checkstyle Plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) to ensure code style consistency among Qubership Integration Platform's libraries and services.
 The rules are located in a separate [repository](https://github.com/Netcracker/qubership-integration-checkstyle).